Financial Assistance for Cancer

 Our nonprofit can find financial help for cancer patients through fundraising, unlocking greater support for cancer patients' long-term care needs.

 Cancer survivorship has increased over the years–in fact, according to cancer.gov, there were an estimated 16.9 million cancer survivors in the United States in 2019, and that number is projected to reach 22.2 million by 2030.
 As positive as the survivorship rates are, they come with a substantial burden of expense.
-Finding financial help for cancer or as a cancer survivor can be a daunting task, but there is hope, thanks to Help Hope Live.
+Financial assistance for cancer patients can be hard to come by.
+Finding cancer financial assistance as a cancer survivor can be a daunting task, but there is hope with Help Hope Live.

 It is overwhelming for one individual to endure the pain, sickness, and mental trauma that comes with fighting cancer, and then experience stress over the resulting expenses.
 In medicine, this scenario can create what the National Cancer Institute defines as financial toxicity problems caused by the cost of medical care that can impact quality of life and access to medical care for cancer patients.
 Financial toxicity has even resulted in patients not getting treatment for cancer because of the costs involved.